Aryan-Dhull/DSA-Questions/README.md

-# Leetcode-Questions
+# DSA-Questions

-Here, I add solutions to questions on LeetCode that I attempt
+Here, I add solutions to questions on LeetCode and GFG that I attempt.